appserver-io/appserver/_tuts/running-phpmyadmin-on-appserver-io.md

 [http://localhost:9080/phpmyadmin](<http://localhost:9080/phpmyadmin>)

-Just log in with your mysql credentials and you are able administer your database.
+Just log in with your MySQL credentials and you are able to administer your database.